Legend-of-iPhoenix/Konstrukt/README.md

 Konstrukt is coded for the TI-84 Plus CE.
 It may not function correctly on other calculators as of now.

 ## Install
-Copy
-  - Cesium.8xp
-  - KNSVPR1.8xg

-To your calculator.
+Copy KNSVPR1.8xg to your calculator.
+You might wat to grab the latest version of Cesium.

 Run Cesium from the prgm menu to install it.
 It will be accesible from the apps menu, see the Cesuim section.
 Cesium is not required to use Konstrukt.